Hey everyone, and welcome to PT Pioneer.

 In the best case, clients could potentially not achieve their fitness goals, and in the worst case, injuries could happen.

-My suggestion is to obtain one of the tried and trusted certs from south of the border.
+I suggest obtaining one of the tried and trusted certs from south of the border.

 The US has some of the world’s most highly regarded fitness and exercises sciences certifications from leading agencies and institutions.